-- The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against a certified copy of a valid government issued photo identity document (ID) such as passport, driver's license, or photo ID card. - TrustFactory will confirm the authenticity of the individual by means of a secure video call with the individual and confirm that the ID details match with the person on the video call. - The Applicant's address is verified against a valid utility bill or bank/credit card statement which shows the physical address. - Individual has demonstrated control of the email address that is to be included in the certificate.
+- The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against a certified copy of a valid government issued photo identity document (ID) such as passport, driver's license, or photo ID card. - TrustFactory will confirm the authenticity of the individual by means of a secure video call with the individual and confirm that the ID details match with the person on the video call. - The Applicant's address is verified against a valid utility bill or bank/credit card statement which shows the physical address. - Individual has demonstrated control of the email address that is to be included in the certificate, as described in Section 3.2.3.1.